thelastpickle/cassandra-reaper/src/docs/content/docs/usage/multi_dc_non-distributed.md

 +++
 [menu.docs]
-name = "Operating with a Multi DC Cluster using a single Reaper instance" weight = 50 identifier = "multi_dc" parent = "usage"
+name = "Multi DCs with One Reaper" weight = 50 identifier = "multi_dc_single"
+parent = "usage"
 +++

-# Operating with a Multi DC Cluster with a Single Reaper instance
+# Operating Multiple DCs with a Single Reaper

 Reaper can operate clusters which has a multi datacenter deployment.
 The `datacenterAvailability` setting in the Reaper YAML file indicates to Reaper its deployment in relation to cluster data center network locality.